macaodhj/dendron-netlify/vault/root.md

 ![Happiness is like a butterfly](assets/images/HappinessButtefly.png)

 I appreciate this poem as the centrepiece to my thought and as one of the ways around which my understanding develops.
 As per the beauty of poetry, I always see something new in this text.
-To quote Hans-Georg Gadamer, it is education as _poetic dwelling_, or as he puts it directly, a _living in poetry_:
+This is education as _poetic dwelling_, or as Hans-Georg Gadamer puts it, a _living in poetry_:

 ![[quotes.education#^living-poetry]]